 The concept of Jonquil & Mr Black was born of his personal principles and aesthetic: “Classic, yet innovative; making the mundane memorable.”

-A Seattle native and Couturier to it’s unique performance and entertainment community, Jordan’s work has been featured in galleries (Roq La Rue, Twilight Gallery, Frye Museum), on stages (Teatro ZinZanni), screen (Portlandia, RuPaul’s Drag Race), print (GRAY Magazine, The Stranger, Seattle Gay Scene).
-He is the current Readers’ Choice for Seattle Magazine’s Seamless in Seattle design competition and inaugural pattern designer for Seattle’s newest high-end hotel, Motif. (see Designer Profile video here.)
+A Seattle native and Couturier to it’s unique performance and entertainment community, Jordan’s work has been featured in galleries (Roq La Rue, Twilight Gallery, Frye Museum), on stages (Teatro ZinZanni), screen (Portlandia, RuPaul’s Drag Race), print (GRAY Magazine, The Stranger, Seattle Met, Seattle Magazine).
+He was Readers’ Choice for Seattle Magazine’s Seamless in Seattle 2013 design competition and Featured Designer for Seattle’s newest high-end hotel, Motif. (see Designer Profile video here.)

 In past lives, he’s been costume designer for theatre, a graphic designer, a doll-maker, furniture builder, classical musician, columnist, stylist, sculptor, mural painter, photographer, volunteer, organizer, and general dandy man-about-town.